doselect/bender/javascript.md

 - Do not, at whatever cost, leave trailing whitespaces.
 Fix your editor if needed
 - Keep newline at EOF
 - Use newlines liberally to visually separate logical blocks of code

+> Run `npm test` before committing.
+If it throws any error, fix it!